pkirkaas/siglifly-case/README.md

 ## Install

+I explored several alternatives to serve both the front-end an back end from the same service, but ultimately they were too limited.
+So the application consists of 2 components & 2 server instances.

+The front end is in the case-fe subdirectory of the repository.

+The back end is in the case-api subdirectory.

+Both need to be initialized with "npm install"

+On first installation, the API needs to initialize and seed the test database.
+Initialize with "npm run initdb"

+Both the front end and  back end can be started with "npm run dev"

+Because tje front end has to talk to the back end on a different URL, every new deployment with require some set-up and configuring of ports & API URLs.

 This demo can be installed and run on any of Windows, Linux or MacOS - **BUT** it *DOES* require `bash` as the command shell.

 So to run/build on windows, must have a bash implementation in the path - like cygwin or git-bash.